qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

-When working on a real plugin it's wise to write the plugin in another (working) directory and create a makefile which will generate UI + resource files and install the plugin to your QGIS installation.
+When working on a real plugin it's wise to write the plugin in another (working) directory and create a makefile which will generate UI + resource files and install the plugin into your QGIS installation.

 .. index:: Plugins; Documentation, Plugins; Implementing help